-- Data Screens: Enables you to customize data screens for the activity (Customizing the Data Screens, page 17).
-You can also show or hide a map data screen for some activities. - Transitions: Enables transitions for multisport activities.
+Data Screens: Enables you to customize data screens for the activity (Customizing the Data Screens, page 14).
+You can also show or hide a map data screen for some activities.

-- Repeat: Enables the repeat option for multisport activities.
-For example, you can use this option for activities that include multiple transitions, such as a swimrun. - Alerts: Sets the training or navigation alerts for the activity. - Metronome: Plays tones at a steady rhythm to help you improve your performance by training at a faster, slower, or more consistent cadence (Using the Metronome, page 7). - Auto Lap: Sets the options for the Auto Lap® feature (Auto Lap, page 18). - Auto Pause: Sets the device to stop recording data when you stop moving or when you drop below a specified speed (Enabling Auto Pause®, page 18). - Auto Climb: Enables the device to detect elevation changes automatically using the built-in altimeter. - Auto Run: Enables the device to detect ski runs automatically using the built-in accelerometer. - 3D Speed: Calculates your speed using your elevation change and your horizontal movement over ground (3D Speed and Distance, page 19). - 3D Distance: Calculates your distance traveled using your elevation change and your horizontal movement over ground. - Lap Key: Enables you to record a lap or a rest during the activity. - Auto Scroll: Enables you to move through all of the activity data screens automatically while the timer is running (Using Auto Scroll, page 19). - GPS: Sets the mode for the GPS antenna (UltraTrac, page 19). - Pool Size: Sets the pool length for pool swimming (Going for a Pool Swim, page 7). - Stroke Detect.: Enables stroke detection for pool swimming. - Timeout: Sets the power-save timeout setting for the activity (Power Save Timeout Settings, page 19). - Background Color: Sets the background color of each activity to black or white. - Accent Color: Sets the accent color of each activity to help identify which activity is active. - Status: Shows or hides the activity in the apps list. - Move Up: Adjusts the position of the activity in the apps list. - Move Down: Adjusts the position of the activity in the apps list. - Remove: Deletes the activity.
+Alerts: Sets the training or navigation alerts for the activity.

+Metronome: Plays tones at a steady rhythm to help you improve your performance by training at a faster, slower, or more consistent cadence (Using the Metronome, page 4).

+Auto Lap: Sets the options for the Auto Lap feature (Auto Lap, page 15).

+Auto Pause: Sets the device to stop recording data when you stop moving or when you drop below a specified speed (Enabling Auto Pause®, page 15).

+Auto Climb: Enables the device to detect elevation changes automatically using the built-in altimeter.

+Auto Run: Enables the device to detect ski runs automatically using the built-in accelerometer.

+3D Speed: Calculates your speed using your elevation change and your horizontal movement over ground (3D Speed and Distance, page 16).

+3D Distance: Calculates your distance traveled using your elevation change and your horizontal movement over ground.

+Lap Key: Enables you to record a lap or a rest during the activity.

+Auto Scroll: Enables you to move through all of the activity data screens automatically while the timer is running (Using Auto Scroll, page 16).

+GPS: Sets the mode for the GPS antenna (UltraTrac, page 16).

+Pool Size: Sets the pool length for pool swimming (Going for a Pool Swim, page 4).

+Stroke Detect.: Enables stroke detection for pool swimming.

+Power Save: Sets the power-save timeout setting for the activity (Power Save Timeout Settings, page 16).

+Background Color: Sets the background color of each activity to black or white.

+Accent Color: Sets the accent color of each activity to help identify which activity is active.

+Status: Shows or hides the activity in the apps list.

+Move Up: Adjusts the position of the activity in the apps list.

+Move Down: Adjusts the position of the activity in the apps list.

+Remove: Deletes the activity.